BrasileiroGamer/android-autofittextview/README.md

 A TextView that automatically resizes text to fit perfectly within its bounds.

 **NOTE:** This is an updated version that is compatible with the latest Android APIs.
 The project and the example were also updated.
+On the releases page, there is a .7z file containing the module ready to be added to any project.

 ![Example Image](/website/static/autofittextview.gif?raw=true)